pratikkhedkar15/IPL-Analysis/README.md

 **Player :-**
 1.Chris Gayle has won the maximum number of player of the match title.
 2.The highest number of six hit by player is CH gayle.
-3.Top leading run scorer in IPL are Virat kholi, SK Raina, RG Sharma 4.Dismissals in IPL was most by Catch out
+3.Top leading run scorer in IPL are Virat kholi, SK Raina, RG Sharma.
+4.Dismissals in IPL was most by Catch out.
 5.S.
 Ravi(Sundaram Ravi) has officiated the most number of IPL matches on-field.
-6.The highest number of matches played by player name are SK Raina, RG Sharma 7.Malinga has taken the most number of wickets in IPL 8.H. singh holds the record of most dot balls.
+6.The highest number of matches played by player name are SK Raina, RG Sharma 7.Malinga has taken the most number of wickets in IPL.
+8.H. singh holds the record of most dot balls.
 9.From the top 3 player analysis Suresh Raina is most consistant player.
-10.M.
-S Dhoni involves in most number of dismissal as fielder by KD Karthik And RV utappa.
+10.M.S Dhoni involves in most number of dismissal as fielder by KD Karthik And RV utappa.

 Over-all conclusion :-
-1. Good in batsman - V Kohli, S Raina, Rohit Sharma , David Warner etc
+1. Good in batting - V Kohli, S Raina, Rohit Sharma , David Warner.
-2. Game changer batsman - Chris Gayle, AB deVillers, R Sharma , MS Dhoni etc
+2. Game changer batsman - Chris Gayle, AB deVillers, R Sharma , MS Dhoni.
-3. Best finisher - CH Gayle,KA Pollard, DA Warner,SR Watson,BB McCullum etc
+3. Best finishers - CH Gayle,KA Pollard, DA Warner,SR Watson,BB McCullum.
-4. Well experience bowler - Harbhajan Singh ,A Mishra,PP Chawla ,R Ashwin,SL Malinga,DJ Bravo etc
+4. Well experience bowlers - Harbhajan Singh ,A Mishra,PP Chawla ,R Ashwin,SL Malinga,DJ Bravo.
-5. Wicket taker - Harbhajan Singh,SL Malinga,B Kumar,A Mishra,PP Chawla
+5. Wicket takers - Harbhajan Singh,SL Malinga,B Kumar,A Mishra,PP Chawla

 Thank you